 Commercial property owners typically need mortgages when they want to construct buildings.
 After the buildings are constructed, they sometimes need additional financing to keep them fully leased and in good condition.

 The incentive for lenders to make loans to commercial real estate owners is that their properties typically attract wealthy tenants and sometimes produce millions of dollars in revenue.
 Although the risk is high, the money-making incentives can be even higher.

 A bridge loan gives the borrower instant cash flow to finance a project’s immediate needs.
 Bridge loans are temporary, usually with a term of one year or so.
 They're normally obtained while the borrower is waiting for long-term financing to come through.

 Bridge loans are usually offered by private lenders.
 They require excellent credit scores and proof of income.
-Borrowers must also show that they have enough cash to cover property's existing expenses plus repayment of the new loan.
+Borrowers must also show that they have enough cash to cover the property's existing expenses plus repayment of the new loan.

 Real Estate Purchase Loans

 Real estate purchase loans are similar to fixed-rate and adjustable-rate commercial mortgages.
-Borrowers must have excellent credit to qualify for this type of loan—a credit score of 700 or higher—and significant savings in both business and personal bank accounts.
+Borrowers must have excellent credit to qualify for this type of loan and significant savings in both business and personal bank accounts.

 Hard Money Loans

-The owner must list the commercial property as collateral to qualify for a hard money loan even if the loan is being used to save the property.
+An owner must list the commercial property as collateral to qualify for a hard money loan, even if the loan is being used to save the property.
 Hard money loans are normally offered by private lenders who don’t have to meet the same standards as mainstream commercial lenders.

+These loans are temporary, not long-term, and are only offered when time is of the essence, such as during a foreclosure proceeding.
 They carry a high risk of default and a correspondingly high-interest rate.

-These loans are temporary, not long term, and are only offered when time is of the essence, such as during a foreclosure proceeding.

-Joint Venture Loans
+Joint Venture Financing